SnusDevTeam/RumbleStars-Server/README.md

 # Rumble Stars Server
-First open-source RumbleStars v1.10.0.1 server! [dudka servidor, based on PyRoyale by zzVertigo]<br>
+First open-source RumbleStars v1.10.0.1 server! this is very dudka servidor, based on [PyRoyale](https://github.com/zzvertigo/pyroyale) by [zzVertigo](https://github.com/zzvertigo)

 ## How to use?
 pip install twisted